 |#7) Exerpeutic ExerWorK 1000||

 |#9) Sunny Health & Fitness Comfort XL Folding Semi-Recumbent Bike (SF-B2721)||

 Best Folding Exercise Bike Reviews

 What did you think of my eclectic bunch of top picks?
 There’s a little something in there for everyone.
 Are you still undecided or want to take a closer look at your favorite of the bunch?
-Allow my reviews below help guide you to your moment of folding bike glory.
-I always like to offer my two cents along with the pros and cons reported by current owners to give you the most accurate picture of what to expect.
+Allow my reviews below to help guide you to your moment of folding bike glory.
+I always like to offer my two cents along with the pros and cons according to current info to give you the most accurate picture of what to expect.